 If you can’t find an English cucumber, be sure to scoop out the seeds before chopping up your cucumber because they’re harder to digest than the seeds in the English Cucumber.

-How to Eat It
+How to Serve Tzatziki

-It’s also amazing on burgers, as a sandwich spread, dolloped on a few grilled lamb chops or stuffed into pita for these Grilled Chicken Gyros!
+It’s amazing on burgers, as a sandwich spread, dolloped on a few grilled lamb chops or stuffed into pita for these Grilled Chicken Gyros!

 MORE EASY SAUCE RECIPES